THE TRUTH IN PRINT, July 2001

 review here two examples of temptations that came not long after one’s baptism.

-& Saphirra, Acts 5:1-11.
-The point is not just
+First, there is Ananias & Saphirra, Acts 5:1-11.
+The point is not just that two

-spare them just because they were “new” Christians!
-Rom.
+just because they were “new” Christians!

 Secondly, there is Simon the sorcerer, Acts

 8:9-24.
-Again, Simon proves that old temptation “come back soon” so to speak.
-What came back for him?
-The
+Again, Simon proves that old temptation

-wrong use of money; the desire for power.
-God put this here as a lesson
+God put this here as a lesson for new christians.

 You

 cannot survive spiritually without it.
-There is what is called the “old disease”
+There is what is called the “old disease” that makes children age quickly.

-that makes children age quickly.
-It robs children of physical and mental growth
+It robs children of physical and mental growth because they have no time.
+This

-because they have no time.
-This is an unnatural process.
+is an unnatural process.

 Growth in Christ is a natural spiritual